Paralegal and Legal Studies

-For more information please contact Halye Sugarman.
+For more information please contact the program coordinator, Halye Sugarman.

-- The post-graduate Paralegal Certificate is perfect for someone with any prior degree who is either looking for a career change, or who wants to compliment their existing knowledge.
+- The post-graduate Paralegal Certificate is perfect for someone with a prior degree who is either looking for a career change, or who wants to compliment their existing knowledge.
 It consists of 27 credits (9 courses) and is focused only on legal courses.
-Although it is not required for certificate students, you may choose to take a paralegal internship as one of your courses in order to increase your chances of finding employment in the field.
+Although it is not required for certificate students, you are encouraged to take either the paralegal internship or the law office management simulation course as one of your courses in order to increase your chances of finding employment in the field.
 It is possible to take up to 5 of the 9 courses entirely online, though not all courses are offered in every semester.